West Palm Beach Modifying Alimony Lawyer

 Grounds for Modifying Alimony

 Alimony, also known as spousal support, is a court-ordered payment from one ex-spouse to the other.
 In a divorce involving alimony, the court will determine an appropriate amount of support and make a decision regarding the duration of the payments.
 Sometimes a spouse’s circumstances change after the alimony has been ordered.
 In that case, the alimony award may be modified.
-If you believe that your alimony payments are no longer fair, you should contact an experienced family law attorney today.
+If you believe that your alimony payments are no longer fair, you should contact an experienced West Palm Beach modifying alimony lawyer today.

 Florida law provides that alimony may be modified, meaning increased, decreased, or terminated, when an unexpected, involuntary, and substantial change in circumstances occurs.
 The change must be unexpected, meaning that it was not contemplated at the time of the award of alimony.
 Changes in circumstances may include things like long-term reductions or increases in income, health problems and disability, retirement, or the payee spouse’s remarriage.